David Gilmour: Charity work

 Gilmour has supported charities including Oxfam, the European Union Mental Health and Illness Association, Greenpeace, Amnesty International, the Lung Foundation, Nordoff-Robbins music therapy, Teenage Cancer Trust, and People for the Ethical Treatment of Animals (PETA).
 In May 2003, Gilmour sold his house in Little Venice to the ninth Earl Spencer and donated the proceeds worth £3.6 million to Crisis to help fund a housing project for the homeless.
 He has been named a vice-president of the organisation.
 He donated £25,000 to the Save the Rhino foundation in exchange for Douglas Adams's name suggestion for the album that became The Division Bell.

-On 20 June 2019, Gilmour auctioned 120 of his guitars for charity, at Christie's in New York, including his Black Strat, his #0001 and early 1954 Stratocasters, and his 1955 Les Paul.
+On 20 June 2019, Gilmour auctioned 120 of his guitars for charity at Christie's in New York, including his Black Strat, his #0001 and early 1954 Stratocasters, and his 1955 Les Paul.
 The Black Strat sold for $3,975,000, making it the most expensive guitar ever sold at auction.
 The auction raised $21,490,750, with the proceeds going to the environmentalist charity ClientEarth.

 Personal life

 On 7 July 1975, Gilmour married Virginia "Ginger" Hasenbein, an American model and artist.
-The couple had four children.
+The couple have four children.
 In 1994, Gilmour married the English writer Polly Samson, who has written lyrics for many of his songs, including some on Pink Floyd albums.
-Gilmour and Samson have four children.
+Gilmour and Samson also have four children.
+The eldest, Charlie (born 1989) was adopted by Gilmour; his biological father is Samson's previous partner, Heathcote Williams.

 Gilmour described himself as left wing.
-He said his parents were "Proper Manchester Guardian readers...
+He said his parents were "Proper Manchester Guardian readers....
 Some of their friends went on the Aldermaston Marches.
 Mine never did to my knowledge, but they were both committed to voting for the Labour Party."
 He described himself as a socialist, "even if I can't quite stick with party politics".
 In August 2014, Gilmour was one of 200 public figures to sign a letter to The Guardian expressing their hope that Scotland would vote to remain part of the UK in the Scottish independence referendum.
 Gilmour endorsed the Labour leader Jeremy Corbyn in the 2017 UK general election.
 He tweeted: "I'm voting Labour because I believe in social equality."
 Gilmour is an atheist.

 Gilmour is an experienced pilot and aviation enthusiast.
-Under the aegis of his company, Intrepid Aviation, he amassed a collection of historical aircraft.
+Through his company Intrepid Aviation, he amassed a collection of historical aircraft.
 He later sold the company, which he had started as a hobby, feeling that it was becoming too commercial for him to enjoy.

 According to the Sunday Times Rich List 2018, Gilmour's net worth is £115 million.
 He owns a home near the village of Wisborough Green, Sussex.
-In 2015, Gilmour and Samson purchased Medina House, a derelict bathhouse in Brighton and Hove, and had it redeveloped.
-Gilmour also spends time at his recording studio houseboat, Astoria, near Hampton Court Palace.
+In 2015, Gilmour and Samson purchased Medina House, a derelict bathhouse in Brighton and Hove, and had it demolished and rebuilt.
+Gilmour also spends time at his recording studio houseboat Astoria near Hampton Court Palace.